kupl/npex/README.md

 The following table describes the **mandatory** arguments for NPEX:
 Name       | Description
 ---------- | -----------
-NPEX_path  | path to NPEX jar file (executable file) project    | path to the project directory
+NPEX_path  | path to NPEX jar file project    | path to the target project
-NPE        | path to the npe info file in json format
+NPE        | path to the NPE info file

 After running the command above, NPEX generates candidate patches in "patches" directory.

 ## Detail

+NPEX takes NPE info file as inputs and generates patches

+#### NPE info file
-NPEX requires specific NPE info file in json format.
-This info file describes the NPE error of the target project.
+NPE info file is the specific json file which describes the NPE error of the target project.
 The following block is the example of NPE info file, and the table explains each argument in detail.

 ```